chemerisuk/better-dom/README.md

-## Getter and setter
-Standard DOM APIs have a notion of property and attribute for a element.
-Usually reading a property _is faster_, but a lot of people don't know that or just alway use attributes to keep access the same everywhere in a code.

-To fix this confusion better-dom introduces smart getter and setter.

 ## Emmet expressions
 HTML strings are boring and complex, they take a lot of space.
 Let's fix that with [emmet](http://emmet.io/):